-- (i) Provides a diversity of accessible housing types and associated common spaces (internal and external). - (ii) Provides universal access to all buildings, where practicable possible. - (iii) Provides universal access to public open spaces. - (iv) Provides universal access street design. - (v) Provides universal access to transport infrastructure including active transport, public transport, and mobility parks. - (vi) Contributes to the provision of residential units meeting universal design standards as set out in NZS 4121:2001. - 49.7.2 For any residential building containing 10 or more residential units, or for any building containing commercial, retail or educational activities: - a.
+- Provides a diversity of accessible housing types and associated common spaces (internal and external). - (ii) Provides universal access to all buildings, where practicable. - (iii) Provides universal access to public open spaces. - (iv) Provides universal access street design. - Provides universal access to transport infrastructure including active transport, public transport, and mobility parks. - (vi) Contributes to the provision of residential units meeting universal design standards as set out in NZS 4121:2001. - 49.7.2 For any building containingcommercial, retail or educational activities: - a.
 A travel demand management plan (Residential, Workplace or School Travel Plan), is to be prepared in conjunction with the Council, that includes: - An assessment of actual mode share of travel and operational and management measures to be implemented to reduce private vehicle trips and to facilitate active and public transport, including to and from educational activities; - ii.
 Key performance targets; and - iii.
 Monitoring and reporting methods.